 If you are new to the industry, an assumption may be made that chart recorders are no longer used.
 However, many applications in the industry, from process data recording (e.g., pasteurization, product temperature) to cleaning activities (e.g., Clean-In-Place (CIP) or Clean-Out-of-Place (COP)) still utilize this outdated paper based technology.

 All of a sudden, you’re asking yourself some good questions.
 Why do people still use chart recorders?
 What technologies exist out there to replace them?
 What are the challenges of trying to automate this process?
 This article explores common challenges that are faced when trying to automate manual processes, with a focus on chart recorders.
-To address these challenges, Sani-Matic’s SaniTrend® Cloud Lite solution is reviewed against the efforts required for automation.
-SaniTrend Cloud is an online, electronic data recorder that can replace paper-based chart recorders.
+To address these challenges, the Digital Process Recorder (DPR) (powered by SaniTrend® Cloud) solution is reviewed against the efforts required for automation.
+The DPR is an electronic data recorder with online software access through the SaniTrend® Cloud portal that can replace paper-based chart recorders.

 Paper Chart Recorder